jonathan-imanu/STAA57_Project/README.md

 ## Purpose

-This report aims to address the research question:
+This report aims to address the following research question:

-How has the water quality of Ontario’s inland lakes, as measured by total phosphorus, calcium, chloride concentration, and water clarity, changed from 2015 to 2022?
-What does this suggest about the productivity of Ontario’s inland lakes?
+**How has the water quality of Ontario’s inland lakes changed from 2015 to 2022, as measured by total phosphorus, calcium, chloride concentration, and water clarity?
+What does this suggest about the productivity of Ontario’s inland lakes?**

 ## Technologies